Effective Date: October, 2013

 Each User shall ensure that the following protections, at a minimum, are implemented for each Endpoint that is a Mobile Device:

 In addition, it is recommended, but not required, that the Endpoint contain a device recovery mechanism through the use of a GPS tracking system.

 E. Additional Protection Requirements for Endpoints Containing Sensitive Data or Confidential Data

-Each User shall ensure that, in addition to the protections described in Section B or C above, a record of what Sensitive Data or Confidential Data is stored on each Endpoint is maintained separately from the Endpoint.
+Each User shall ensure that, in addition to the protections described in Section B or C and Section D above, a record of what Sensitive Data or Confidential Data is stored on each Endpoint is maintained separately from the Endpoint.

 In addition, it is recommended but not required, that Confidential Data be protected with password while in transit and in storage.

 F. Additional Protection Requirements for Endpoints Containing Sensitive Data

-Each User shall ensure that, in addition to the protections described in Section B or C and Section D above, the following protections are implemented for any Endpoint that processes, transmits and/or stores Sensitive Data:
+Each User shall ensure that, in addition to the protections described in Section B or C and Sections D and E above, the following protections are implemented for any Endpoint that processes, transmits and/or stores Sensitive Data:

 Any Endpoint that exists on the Effective Date of this Policy and contains PHI, but cannot use encryption because of technology limitations, may be granted a special waiver by the applicable Information Security Office if such Office determines that there are compensating controls in place to address all major information security risks.

-F. Additional Protection Requirements for Endpoints Containing PHI.
+G. Additional Protection Requirements for Endpoints Containing EPHI.

-Each User shall ensure that, in addition to the protections described in Sections B or C and Section D and E above, the following protections are implemented for any Endpoint that processes, transmits and/or stores PHI:
+Each User shall ensure that, in addition to the protections described in Sections B or C and Sections D, E and F above, the following protections are implemented for any Endpoint that processes, transmits and/or stores EPHI:

 H. Supplemental Requirements